fabiog1901/cockroachdb-collection/README.md

-# Ansible Collection - cockroachlabs.cockroachdb
+# Ansible Collection - fabiog1901.cockroachdb

 Ansible Roles and Playbooks to spin up CockroachDB clusters for demos and workshops.